The History of

 Part 1 - running up to war

-within the depths of Broadcasting House Extension is The Stronghold, a concrete
+within the depths of Broadcasting House Extension was The Stronghold, a concrete

 structure built during the second World War and accessible only through the Lower Ground